tsolucio/coreBOSBlog/plugins/simplesearch/README.md

 {% include 'partials/simplesearch_searchbox.html.twig' %}
 ```

 By default the **simplesearch_searchbox** Twig template uses the `route` as defined in the configuration.
-The SimpleSearch plugin uses this route and then appends a `query:` paramater to create the following final URL.
+The SimpleSearch plugin uses this route and then appends a `query:` parameter to create the following final URL.

 ```
 http://yoursite.com/search/query:something